SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Formulation

 respectively.
-Here, $\mathbf{u}$ is the displacement, $\mathbf{x}$ and $\mathbf{X}$ are the position vectors in the deformed and undeformed configurations, respectively, $\mathbf{I}$ is the identity tensor, $\psi_{e}$ is the elastic strain-energy density defined through an appropriate constitutive model, and $\mathbf{E}$ is the Green-Lagrange strain tensor defined as
+Here, $\mathbf{u}$ is the displacement, $\mathbf{x}$ and $\mathbf{X}$ are the position vectors in the deformed and undeformed configurations, respectively, $\mathbf{I}$ is the identity tensor, $\psi_{e}$ is the elastic strain-energy density defined through an appropriate constitutive model, and $\mathbf{E}$ is the Green--Lagrange strain tensor defined as